rust-unofficial/patterns/patterns/ffi-export.md

 This means all `DBM`s are "owned" by the library in a Rust sense.
 The internal state of unknown size is kept in memory controlled by the library, not the user.
 The user can only manage its life cycle with `open` and `close`, and perform operations on it with the other functions.

 The `datum` type was called a "transactional" type above.
-It is designed to facilitate the exchange of information between the library and it user.
+It is designed to facilitate the exchange of information between the library and its user.

 The database is designed to store "unstructured data", with no pre-defined length or meaning.
 As a result, the `datum` is the C equivalent of a Rust slice: a bunch of bytes, and a count of how many there are.
 The main difference is that there is no type information, which is what `void` indicates.